llee454/hornet-website/modules/search/Readme.md

 }

 /*
+  Accepts two arguments:
+  * setId, a string value from the search_Index.setIds array
+  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element

+    Sends setName and done to source.
 */
 function search_getSetEntries (setId, done) {
   var errorMsg = '[search][search_getSetEntries] Error: an error occured while trying get entries from search set "' + setId + '".';

+  /*
+    I. If a value with the key setId has already been added to search_ENTRIES, pass it to done and return done
+  */
   if (search_ENTRIES [setId]) {
     return done (null, search_ENTRIES [setId]);
   }

-  var path = new URI (setId).segmentCoded ();
+  // II.
+If not, create a URI path from setId var path = new URI (setId).segmentCoded ();
   if (path.length < 1) {
     var error = new Error (errorMsg);